eclipse-cdt-cloud/cdt-gdb-vscode/README.md

 # CDT GDB Debug Adapter Extension for Visual Studio Code

-This is a Visual Studio Code extension that supports debugging using gdb and any other debugger that supports the MI protocol.
-It is built by the experts that provide the gdb support in the Eclipse C/C++ IDE (CDT).
+This is a Visual Studio Code extension that supports debugging using GDB and the MI protocol.
+It is built by the experts that provide the GDB support in the Eclipse C/C++ IDE (CDT).

 This extension provides a number of features that integrate into the Visual Studio Code debug environment.
 This includes launch types, support for the standard debug views as well as a custom viewer for memory browsing.